zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 # Installing Zowe SMP/E Alpha

-## Installation Requirements and Considations
+## Installation Requirements and Considerations

 The following sections identify the system requirements for installing and actibating Zowe.
 The following terminology is used: